golanlevin/60-212/2025/assignments/assignment_5.md

 ![tixy.png](../../2024/assignments/images/tixy.png)

-*(5%, 15 minutes)* In this very lightweight exercise, we get our first exposure to "data-parallel computing", or "SIMD (Single Instruction, Multiple Data) processing", wherein the same operation is applied to multiple data points (pixels) simultaneously.
+*(5%, 15 minutes, due Monday 9/22)* In this very lightweight exercise, we get our first exposure to "data-parallel computing", or "SIMD (Single Instruction, Multiple Data) processing", wherein the same operation is applied to multiple data points (pixels) simultaneously.

 We will use [**Tixy.land**](https://tixy.land/), a tiny online environment for JavaScript "code golfing" in which you will write a tiny program that is applied to a 16x16 grid of pixels.
 In Tixy, each "pixel" executes a common program whose only inputs are the current time (`t`), its index (`i`), and its `x` and `y` coordinates.